KelvinAmwata/APPLE-INC.--Sentimental-Analysis/README.md

 - On the left side, look for crawler under data catalog:
 - Click data source and under s3 path, select the s3 bucket name you created as a data source.
 Sometimes you may see an error after browing the name of your bucket.
 In such a case, ensure you put a forward slash(/) after the name for it to work.
 You can also press the escape key.
 Either of those options will work
 - We've now created our crawler and all that it needs for it to crawl the S3 bucket is to grant it permissions via a role.
-- Under configuration, click create IAM role
+- Under configuration, click Create IAM role

 <img width="792" alt="Screenshot 2024-06-17 at 1 22 59 PM" src="https://github.com/KelvinAmwata/APPLE-INC.--Sentimental-Analysis/assets/83902270/56aadcf6-c71a-4e7f-bd42-9c40113bbf6b">